 Prior authorization is not required when an Abortion, Hysterectomy, Tubal Ligation, or Vasectomy are performed in-network.
-But if the Member requires an inpatient admission, following the procedure, Providers must request prior authorization for the admission through Provider OnLine by logging on at upmchealthplan.com/providers.
+But if the Participant requires an inpatient admission, providers must request authorization for the admission through Provider OnLine by logging on at upmchealthplan.com/providers.